Elomi-inc/software-engineer-interview/README.md

 ### About the Challenge

 This challenge is our way of seeing if you've got the right mix of skills.
-We're talking PHP expertise, a solid grasp of unit testing, and top-notch problem-solving abilities.
+We're talking language expertise, a solid grasp of unit testing, and top-notch problem-solving abilities.
 These are the tools you'll need every day to help us deliver a seamless and top-tier service to our members.

 ### Real-World Impact